GAMformer: Bridging Tabular Foundation Models and Interpretable Machine Learning: Background and Related Work

 \section{Background and Related Work}

-In this section, we provide some background and related work on generalized additive models and in-context learning.

-\subsection{Generalized Additive Models.}
+\subsection{Generalized Additive Models}

 Generalized Additive Models (GAMs)~\citep{hastie1987generalized} emerged as a generalization of Generalized Linear Models~\citep{nelder1972generalized} which include non-linear transformations of the input features.
-The structure of a GAM is given by:

-where $x = (x_1, \dots x_p) \in \inspace \subseteq \mathbb{R}^p$ is the input with $p$ features, $y\in \outspace \subseteq \mathbb{R}^m$ is the response variable, and $f_i: \mathbb{R} \to \mathbb{R}$ are univariate functions termed \textit{shape functions} that capture the individual contributions of each feature.
-The intercept $\beta \in \mathbb{R}$ is a learnable bias term, and $g: \mathbb{R} \to \mathbb{R}$ is the link function that connects the expected outcome to the linear predictor, examples of which include the logit or softmax function for binary or multiclass classification or the identity function for linear regression.
+The structure of a GAM is given by: equation $g ( \mathbb{E} [ y | x ] ) = \beta + \sum\nolimits_{i=1}^p f_i(x_i)$, where $x = (x_1, \dots x_p) \in \inspace \subseteq \mathbb{R}^p$ is the input with $p$ features, $y\in \outspace \subseteq \mathbb{R}^m$ is the response variable , and $f_i: \mathbb{R} \to \mathbb{R}$ are univariate functions termed \textit{shape functions} that capture the individual contributions of each feature.
+The intercept $\beta \in \mathbb{R}$ is a learnable bias term, and $g: \mathbb{R} \to \mathbb{R}$ is the link function that connects the expected outcome to the linear predictor, examples of which include the logit or softmax function for binary or multiclass classification or the identity function for regression.
 The shape functions $f_i$ in GAMs, also sometimes called partial dependence plots, allow for an interpretable representation of each feature's effect, akin to the role of coefficients in linear regression, thus enabling practitioners to inspect the learned potentially non-linear relationships.